‘Not enough time’. ‘Can’t find the energy’. ‘Just can’t stick with XYZ’.

-Then, we would decide which ‘factor’ to focus in on, the skills, knowledge, nutritional patterns or habits that we want to build, and which step(s) to begin with.
+3. Implement a plan to focus on those factors: the skills, knowledge, nutritional patterns or habits that we want to build, and which step(s) to begin with.

 Critically, there are factors and steps in any journey that we are not even aware of until we are engaged in the journey.
 Working with a coach or professional helps to create a broader canvas for creating change, reframing failure & maintaining momentum.

-What has been holding you back from reaching your goals?
+So: what has been holding you back from reaching your goals?
+Could design thinking help?

 If you’re interested in learning more about functional nutrition tools & strategies for reaching your health goals, reach out to a trained Integrative & Functional Dietitian through the IFNA Graduate Directory.